-The SENCo must keep detailed records for inspection purposes, whether electronically or in hard copy paper format, of all the essential information on file.
-This includes a copy of the candidate's approved application, appropriate evidence of need (where required) and a candidate personal data consent form for inspection by the JCQ Centre Inspection Service. a signed candidate personal data consent form; a completed Data protection confirmation by the examinations officer or SENCo form; a copy of the candidate's approved application; appropriate evidence of need (where required); evidence of the assessor's qualification (where required).
-AA section 8.6]
+The SENCo must keep detailed records, whether electronically or in hard copy paper format, of all the essential information on file.
+This includes a copy of the candidate's approved application, appropriate evidence of need (where required) and a candidate personal data consent form for inspection by the JCQ Centre Inspection Service.
+AA 8.6]

-Make full reference to AA, section 8 (Processing applications for access arrangements and adjustments), section 6 (Modified papers) and record your process that reflects the requirements
+Make full reference to AA 8 Processing applications for access arrangements and adjustments) and record your process that reflects the requirements.